Building a successful ASMR channel is not an overnight effort. It takes skill and a good understanding of audio recording to achieve the best results.

 ASMR recording is an art form and as such, it requires a technical side to create the works of art.

-The technical side shouldn’t cloud the emotional side, or the inspiration and that is exactly why I am going to clear all your doubts (or at least try to) and give you several options for starting budgets.
+The technical side shouldn’t cloud the emotional side, or the inspiration and that is exactly why I am going to clear up all your doubts (or at least try to) and give you several options for starting budgets.

 What Equipment Do You Need To Start Recording ASMR